 Key assumptions: Multiple stakeholders, complex approval processes, regulatory review, significant backend engineering, custom infrastructure, and integration with legacy systems.

-For complex projects, we strongly recommend a phased approach: build and launch the core product first (often achievable in 12-16 weeks), then iterate with additional features in subsequent phases.
-This gets value into users’ hands sooner and provides real-world feedback that improves the features built in later phases.
+For complex projects, we recommend a phased approach: build and launch the core product first (often achievable in 12--16 weeks), then iterate with additional features in subsequent releases.
+This gets value into users' hands sooner and provides real-world feedback that shapes later phases.

 What Speeds Things Up